CanyenPalmer/Portfolio/README.md

 Developed a Python-based analytics solution to streamline billing insights for CGM-related procedures.
 The script extracts and processes data from an Excel file to identify patient responsibility by filtering for HCPCS codes **A4239** and **E2103**.
 Using `pandas`, it cleans financial fields, calculates patient responsibility (Allowed Amount – Payments), and organizes key billing data into a structured report.
 Additionally, the script generates a dynamic monthly summary that groups patient responsibility by individual and service date.
 Outputs include:

--Detailed Report with sortable, patient-level billing rows and a total summary -Pivoted Monthly Responsibility Report showing trends over time
+- Detailed Report with sortable, patient-level billing rows and a total summary
+- Pivoted Monthly Responsibility Report showing trends over time

 Both reports are exported to a formatted Excel workbook with separate sheets, enhancing visibility for finance and care teams.
 Using `OpenPyXL`, I was able to produce the outputs in a consolidated Excel file.
 This project demonstrates proficiency in healthcare data analysis, Excel automation, and building reproducible reporting tools that reduce manual effort and improve billing transparency.